15 Useful Digital Marketing Books Every Marketer Should Read

 You need to move beyond being a digital marketer, and become a thought leader.
 Thought leaders dictate the pace for others to follow.

-But the harsh reality is this: If you’re not a reader, you can’t lead.
+But the harsh reality is this: If you’re not reading digital marketing books, you can’t lead.

 Everyday, you have been mandated to put smiles in the faces of people, and make this world better than you met it.
 You can sail smoothly in this digital marketing sea without getting drowned.

 Read everything.
-You can learn a lot from non internet marketing books, blogs, events, and causes.
+You can learn a lot from digital marketing books, blogs, case studies, events, and causes.

 And you know what?
 Thought leaders don’t necessarily have too much information to share, but they do have the “right” information for the right people.
 And that’s what makes the difference.